-Cassandra is a NoSQL database which is peer to peer distributed database.
+Cassandra is a NoSQL database that is a peer-to-peer distributed database.
 It runs on a cluster that has homogenous nodes.
 It is made in such a way that it can handle large volumes of data.
-With handling this data it should also be capable of providing a high capability.
+With handling this data, it should also be capable of providing a high capability.
 Cassandra provides high throughout when it comes to read and write operations.
-The architecture of Cassandra cluster does not have any masters, slaves or any specific leaders.
-By using this way it makes sure there is no single point of failure.
+The architecture of the Cassandra cluster does not have any masters, slaves or any specific leaders.
+By using this way, it makes sure there is no single point of failure.
 Let us have a look at the architecture in detail.

 Key Structures in Cassandra

 These are the following key structures in Cassandra: